 The U.S. Department of Labor – Bureau of Labor Statistics (BLS) has a classification of health educator and defines health educators (SOC 21-1091) as those that provide and manage health education programs that help individuals, families, and their communities maximize and maintain healthy lifestyles.
 Health Educators collect and analyze data to identify community needs prior to planning, implementing, monitoring, and evaluating programs designed to encourage healthy lifestyles, policies, and environments.
 They link health systems, health providers, insurers, and patients to address individual and population health needs.They may serve as resource to assist individuals, other health professionals, or the community, and may administer fiscal resources for health education programs.
 Excludes "Community Health Workers" (21-1094).

-Employment of health educators is projected to grow 21 percent from 2012 to 2022, faster than the average for all occupations.
+Employment of health educators is projected to grow 17 percent from 2020 to 2030, much faster than the average for all occupations.
 Growth will be driven by efforts to improve health outcomes and to reduce healthcare costs by teaching people healthy behaviors and explaining how to use available healthcare services.

 U.S. Bureau of Labor Statistics.
 Division of Occupational Employment Statistics (2019). http://www.bls.gov/oes/current/oes211091.htm